-As of Dec cember 31,
+As of Dec As of December 31,

 2018 2019

 Series A Preferred Stock \$1,209 \$ 1,857

 Series B Preferred Stock 1,639 5,228

 Series B-1 Preferred Stock - 431

 Series C Preferred Stock - 289

 \$2,848 \$ 7,805

 No dividends may be declared, paid or set aside to any other class or series of capital stock (other than dividends on shares of common stock payable in common stock) unless, in addition to obtaining any consents otherwise required in the Company's certificate of incorporation, the holders of the Preferred Stock first receive a dividend on each outstanding share in an amount at least equal to the greater of: (i) all accrued and unpaid dividends and (ii) in the case of a dividend being distributed to common stock or any class or series of capital stock that is convertible into common stock, the equivalent dividend on an as-converted basis or (iii) in the case of a dividend being distributed on a series or class not convertible into common stock, an additional dividend equal to a dividend rate calculated based on the respective original issue price of the Preferred Stock.
 The original issue price per share is equal to \$1.00 for the Series A Preferred Stock, \$3.75 for the Series B-1 Preferred Stock and \$5.15 for the Series C Preferred Stock.
-The original stock and Stock and \$5.15 for the Series C Preferred Stock.
-The original stock and Series B-1 Preferred Stock are entitled to receive dividends prior to any dividends on the Series A Preferred Stock.
+The original series B-1 Preferred Stock are entitled to receive dividends prior to any dividends on the Series A Preferred Stock.
+A Preferred Stock and Series B-1 Preferred Stock are entitled to receive dividends prior to any dividends on the Series A Preferred Stock.